Lucaa8/SpigotApi/README.md

 ```
 PS: The API does not save the player's team when he leaves!

+#### Tab order of Teams
-3) You can create a blue team, but if for some reason you want it to appear below the red team in the tab (by default the **b**lue will appear before **r**ed as the team are sorted by their ascii values).
+You can create a blue team, but if for some reason you want it to appear below the red team in the tab (by default the **b**lue will appear before **r**ed as the team are sorted by their ascii values).
 The TeamAPI handles that for you!
 Just set a sort order bigger than the red team and voila!
 (If you create a rank system, maybe keep 5-10 values between each team so you can add a new one later without the need to shift all the others)

 ![image](https://github.com/Lucaa8/SpigotApi/assets/47627900/be3d4532-b1ed-4e53-b454-3db98592662d)

-4) Change or remove a player's team
+#### Change or remove a player's team

 To remove a player from his team it's actually easy (If the player does not have any team then this line will be ignored silently)
 ```java